Election Worker Application

 Assistant Clerk:

-The Assistant Clerk will help the Clerk with duties and will attend Sensitivity/Conflict Resolution Training (1 hour) and a Master Election Certification Training (4 hours for new Assistant Clerks) or (3 hours for returning Assistant Clerks).
-The Assistant Clerk will following instructions from the Clerk, performs duties of the Clerk or Inspector in case of absence.
-The Assistant Clerks are responsible for setup of Ballot Counting System and Accessible Voting System.
+The Assistant Clerk will help the Clerk with duties and will attend Sensitivity/Conflict Resolution Training (1 hour) and a Master Election Certification Training (4-6 hours for new Assistant Clerks) or (3 hours for returning Assistant Clerks).
+The Assistant Clerk will follow instructions from the Clerk, performs duties of the Clerk or Inspector in case of absence.
+The Assistant Clerks are responsible for setup of Ballot Counting System and Expressvote System.

 Not Required